TM312/mllrs.io/content/articles/aws-transcribe-lambda.md

 S3_BASE_URI = "s3://"
 transcribe_client = boto3.client("transcribe")

 def lambda_handler(event, context):
     """
     This handler, being invoked on S3 Object Create Events,
-    - retrieves the filename and format of the uploaded file,
+    - retrieves the filename and format of the uploaded file
-    - checks the fileformat against the listof supported formats by AWS Transcribe
+    - checks the file format against the list of supported formats
     - starts transcription
     """